+'''

+set trust-ro-sections-for-opcodes {off|on}

+'''

-set tr ust-ro-sections-for-opcodes {off on} Where: off Disables this behavior.
+Disables this behavior.
 Use this option to trace self-modifying code or when the code on the target is modified before being loaded to the target.

-The Linux kernel often contains self-modifying code. on Enables reading opcodes from read-only sections of images on the host machine.
+The Linux kernel often contains self-modifying code.

+Enables reading opcodes from read-only sections of images on the host machine.
 Reading opcodes from the host workstation is usually faster than reading them from the target.
 This is the default.

-Example 1-164 Examples set trust-ro-sections-for-opcodes on
+set trust-ro-sections-for-opcodes on # Enable reading opcodes from host set [variable] <expression>

-1.3.162 set variable, set
+1.3.147 set variable

-Evaluates an expression and assigns the result to a variable, register or memory.
+Evaluates an expression and assigns the result to a variable, register, or memory address.